mariadb-corporation/mariadb-columnstore-sample-data/README.md

 ## Conclusion

 In terms of performance, both storage engines excel in different areas.
 InnoDB is optimized for transactional workloads, where data is frequently updated or inserted.
 It uses a write-ahead logging mechanism to ensure that data is always consistent and recoverable in case of a system failure.

 In contrast, ColumnStore is optimized for analytical workloads, where data is read-intensive and queries often involve aggregation and filtering operations.
 ColumnStore can execute these queries much faster due to its columnar design and vectorized processing.

+ColumnStore has the additional benefit of a smaller disk footprint due to it being unnecessary to use indexes and the high compression ratio of the data on disk.